Godofdrakes/barrows-potential/README.md

 ### Version 4

+* Rewrote overlay and highlight implementation
-* Fixed case where overlay could be visible while the plugin was disabled
+  * Fixed case where overlay/highlight could be visible while the plugin was disabled